The Lov\'asz Theta Function for Recovering Planted Clique Covers and Graph Colorings: Numerical comparison to alternative techniques

 \paragraph{$k$-Disjoint-Clique Approach.} In the $k$-disjoint-clique problem, the goal is to find $k$ disjoint cliques (of any size) that cover as many nodes of the graph as possible.
 It is worth noting that in this particular setting, the number of cliques $k$ is constant and is determined by the user as a parameter.
 Ames and Vavasis \cite{AV:14} introduce the following SDP for this problem:

 \paragraph{Subgraph isomorphism.} Candogan and Chandrasekaran \cite{CC:18} investigate the problem of finding {\em any} subgraph embedded within a larger graph, known as the {\em subgraph isomorphism problem}.
 A natural approach is to search over matrices obtained by conjugating the adjacency matrix of the subgraph with the permutation group, leading to a quadratic assignment problem instance.
 The basic idea in \cite{CC:18} is to relax this set by conjugating with the orthogonal group $O(|V|)$ instead.
 The resulting convex hull is known as the Schur-Horn orbitope \cite{SSS:11}, and it admits a tractable description via semidefinite programming \cite{DW:09}.
-In our context, the adjacency matrix of the subgraph (technically not a proper subgraph) is $\sum_{l} \bone_{\ccs_l} \bone_{\ccs_l}^T$, and the resulting SDP is
+In our context, the adjacency matrix of the subgraph (technically not a proper subgraph) is $\sum_{l} \bone_{\ccs_l} \bone_{\ccs_l}^T$.
+Assuming that all cliques $\ccs_l$ have equal number of vertices $n$, the proposed SDP formulation for finding the sub-graph is \footnote{The above formulation can be further simplified by eliminating $Z_0$, and replacing the equality condition $Z_0+Z_1 = I$ with $Z_1 \preceq I$.
+We retain $Z_0$ in \eqref{eq:sh} to be consistent with the formulation in \cite{CC:18}. }

+There is one severe limitation of formulating the clique cover instance as a subgraph isomorphism problem -- one needs knowledge of the {\em spectrum} of the adjacency matrix of the clique cover.
+This assumption is certainly unrealistic, though one should keep in mind that Candogan and Chandrasekaran's work in \cite{CC:18} was designed to solve a completely different problem in the first place.